idaholab/moose/modules/thermal_hydraulics/doc/content/source/vectorpostprocessors/Sampler1DReal.md

 This object has similar capabilities to the [MaterialVectorPostprocessor.md], but is implemented differently.
-It creates its own standalone loop on elements in the mesh to gather the material properties.c
+It creates its own standalone loop on elements in the mesh to gather the material properties.

 !alert note
-To sample AD materials properties, use `ADSampler1DVector`.
+To sample AD material properties, use `ADSampler1DReal`.

 !syntax parameters /VectorPostprocessors/Sampler1DReal